gtmans/NinjaBot/README.md

 Because of these changes some of the 3D-parts were modified.
 You can download them at Github/gtmans/NinjaBot/3D.
 You can use the original parts by making some ajustments (with saw and drill and take some parts away) Also changed parts to make bigger servo-arms fit and added wheelcovers.
+Changed wheels for "tires" made of plastic drainage tube diameter 6mm.

 Original description and source: https://robotlk.com/how-to-make-a-ninja-robot/